lucyinthesky2111/milestone-project-one/README.md

   * [Tinify](https://tinypng.com/) – was used to optimise all images.
   * [Design](https://www.design.com/) – the Clutch Kings College logo was customised from a template on Design.
   * [Canva](https://www.canva.com/) – was used to remove the background from the logo, and to crop all images to the desired aspect ratio.
-  * [Aspect ratio calculator](https://aspectratiocalculator.com/) – was used to pick appropriate aspect ratios for all images used in the site.
+  * [Aspect Ratio Calculator](https://aspectratiocalculator.com/) – was used to pick appropriate aspect ratios for all images used in the site.
   * [Favicon.io](https://favicon.io/) – was used to generate the site’s favicon.
   * [Techsini](https://techsini.com/multi-mockup/) – was used to generate a mockup of the homepage on various screen sizes.
   * [Coolors](https://coolors.co/) – was used to generate the site’s colour scheme.
-  *	[WebAIM contrast checker](https://webaim.org/resources/contrastchecker/) – was used to test all colour combinations for accessibility.
+  *	[WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) – was used to test all colour combinations for accessibility.

  ### Miscellaneous
  * [ChatGPT](https://openai.com/index/chatgpt/) – was used to generate the college’s name and for proof-reading.